 The San Marcos Vet Center is a community based readjustment counseling center located in San Marcos, CA that is part of the U.S. Department of Veterans Affairs and offers free counseling services to eligible service members, veterans, and their families.
 The mission of the Vet Center is to provide a broad range of outreach and referral services to eligible service members, veterans, and their families in order to help them make a satisfying post-war readjustment to civilian life.
 He provides information regarding transition counseling, vocational rehabilitation, and disability compensation.

 MiraCosta Community College provides services and programs to students who have any of the following verified disabilities:

 - Mobility Impairment

 - Psychological Impairment

 - Other Health Impairment

-Students needing assistance, even on a temporary basis, are urged to make use of the Disabled Students Programs and Services.
-View more information about DSPS.
+Students needing assistance, even on a temporary basis, are urged to make use of Student Accessibility Services.
+View more information about SAS.